systemslab/popper-paper/paper/paper.md

 their behavior using versioning, dependency management, containerization, orchestration, monitoring, testing and documentation.
-The key idea behind the Popper Convention is to manage every scientific exploration in computation and data exploration as a software project, using tools and services that are readily available now and enjoy wide popularity.
+The key idea behind the Popper Convention is to manage every experiment in computation and data exploration as a software project, using tools and services that are readily available now and enjoy wide popularity.
 By doing so, scientific explorations become reproducible with the same convenience, efficiency, and scalability as software reproducibility while fully leveraging continuing improvements to these tools and services.
-Yet, the Convention does not mandate a particular set of tools but requires that the tool set as a whole implements functionality necessary for software reproducibility.
+Rather than mandating a particular set of tools, the Convention does not mandate a particular set of tools but requires that the tool set as a whole implements functionality necessary for software reproducibility.
 There are two main goals for Popper:

  1. It should be usable in as many research projects as possible, regardless of their domain.